 - Elimination of all left turns unprotected by traffic lights

 Yes.
-The BRT stations will be equipped with strips of tactile paving in contrasting colours and be raised up by about 13 mm.
-Pedestrian crossing lights with digital and audio countdown are also planned for the stations, so that pedestrians will be able to cross Pie-IX Boulevard safely.
-A wheelchair loading zone is also planned for each of the 17 stations.
+The BRT shelters are marked with strips of tactile paving in contrasting colours and slightly raised from street level by about 13 mm, making them easy to locate.
+Pedestrian crossing lights with digital and audio countdown and a call button have also been installed to help users cross Pie-IX Boulevard safely.
+Each stop also includes a wheelchair boarding area.

-The City of Montréal and the ARTM have agreed to take advantage of the implementation of the Pie-IX BRT to carry out municipal infrastructure work (roadwork and underground systems) that is needed due to the end of the systems’ useful lives and asset capacity limits.
+The City of Montréal and the ARTM have agreed to take advantage of implementation of the Pie-IX BRT to carry out municipal infrastructure work (roadwork and underground systems) that is needed due to the end of the systems’ useful lives and asset capacity limits.

 Integration of municipal infrastructure work into the Pie-IX project has the following advantages: